Family Itinerary: 2 Weeks in Croatia with Kids in 2023

 What is the Currency in Croatia, Can I use Euros?

-Croatia currently uses Kunas, though they are switching to the Euro in 2023.
-They legally can only accept kunas, not euros.
-Some places only accept cash (ice cream shops, kayak rentals, some restaurants), so plan to have some kuna on hand.
+Croatia used Kunas until January of 2023, when they switched to the Euro.
+Some places only accept cash (ice cream shops, kayak rentals, some restaurants), so plan to have some Euros on hand.
+As part of this change, Croatia is now part of the EU Schengen Visa Zone.

 Is There Uber in Croatia?